 Many factors must be considered when determining the value of a business or its intellectual property.
 Internal factors, such as financial performance of the asset, and external factors, such as market conditions, impact value.
 Valuation is not a formula, but rather a science that involves gathering and analyzing all relevant facts and processing this information through the funnel of a qualified expert’s judgment and experience.
 The Hemming Morse team possesses a wealth of knowledge and depth of expertise to ensure accurate, objective and relevant valuation results for business owners and managers, attorneys and financial advisors.
 Our professionals perform valuations for businesses spanning multiple industries, including manufacturing, retail, technology, life sciences, medical devices, agriculture, professional services, food service, and hospitality, applying rigorous professional standards to ensure the highest quality work product.
-Hemming Morse has handled many high exposure assignments involving strategic sales, IPOs, reorganizations and corporate restructurings for transactions up to and exceeding $1 billion.
+Hemming Morse has provided valuation services in connection with strategic sales, IPOs, reorganizations and corporate restructurings for transactions up to and exceeding $1 billion.

 Valuation of Failed Company in Employee Class Action

 The Hemming Morse team was retained by a fast-growing networking device company with the goal of achieving an initial public offering (IPO) within two years.
 Initially, the company was internally funded, did not have any audited financial statements, and lacked a robust accounting and finance team.
 A private equity group was brought in to provide growth capital and a new management team, and audit processes with a “Big 4” accounting firm were established to take the necessary steps for the IPO to occur.
 Our team was engaged as the company’s valuation expert for stock options issuance under IRC 409A, a key aspect of incentivizing the management team and employee base to achieve a successful IPO.
 During a two-year period, we guided the management team on the valuation implications of multiple complex and fast-moving issues, including: